tom-who/tom-who/README.md

 ### About me:

-- 🔭 I’m currently working on a recon script, to help perform information gathering on real world targets.
+- 🔭 I’m currently working on a learning c.
+I plan to build a TCP messenger, HTTP web server and potentially try to encrypt these using RSA all in C in the future!.
-- 🌱 I’m currently learning as much as I can.
+- 🌱 I’m currently learning C.
 - 💬 Ask me about CTF's, web development and cyber security!
 - 📫 How to reach me: tomhtml@bugcrowdninja.com
-- 😄 Pronouns: he/him | Age: 16
+- 😄 Pronouns: he/him | Age: 17
-- ⚡ Fun fact: I love going on hikes 🎒🏕️📸
+- ⚡ Fun fact: I love nature, travelling and anything STEM
-- 🥅 2024 Goals: Do more on github, and learn more coding languages.
+- 🥅 2026 Goals: Program all the afforementioned projects and put them on github and attend college!

  <img src="https://tryhackme-badges.s3.amazonaws.com/tom.sh.png" alt="THM profile">